k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/01_web_services_overview.md

 Fabric supports 2 types of Web Services:

-* Product built-in Web Services, which is divided into:
+* Product built-in Web Services, is divided into:
   * Project's data out-of-the-box Web Services for querying and manipulating Logical Units, and Common tables.
   * Fabric Web Services.